The best flexible pricing strategies for SaaS businesses

 Successfully using the captive pricing strategy requires offering incredibly valuable products, both core and captive.

-As for pros, you may hook customers quickly with that low-cost product.
+As for the pros, you can quickly hook customers with that low-cost product.
 You’ll probably have a high initial subscription rate.
-This guarantees you revenue — at least in the short term.
+This guarantees you revenue, at least in the short term.

 If customers genuinely need and like the core product, they’ll continue to buy the captive product and pay SaaS fees.
 Granted, you’re likely to hear some grumbling.

 As for cons, captive pricing can be a gamble.
-Your subscription rate may plummet as customers discover how expensive the captive product is.
+Your subscription rate may plummet as customers discover the high cost of the captive product.
 They like the core product, but it doesn’t offer nearly all the features they want.

 Plus, customers may feel cheated.
-Their idea was to get a valuable product at a reasonable price, but they have to pay high SaaS prices to access needed features.
-In turn, customer satisfaction may decrease, and churn occurs.
+Their idea was to get a valuable product at a reasonable price, but they have to pay high SaaS prices to access the needed features.
+In turn, customer satisfaction may decrease, leading to churn.

 Captive SaaS pricing examples

 A common non-SaaS comparison is a home printer.
 The printer itself is low-cost, but ink cartridges are expensive.
-And of course, you have to buy ink cartridges to use the printer.
+And, of course, you need to purchase ink cartridges to use the printer.

 Captive pricing is more common than you’d imagine as a SaaS pricing strategy.
 You’ll often see it alongside the free and usage-based SaaS pricing models.